pjdevs/pjdevs.github.io/content/alka.md

 ## Description

 ALKA is an online multiplayer game where 2 to 4 players take control of armed drones whose duty is to eliminate an infection spreading in a bunger after the humanity has disappeared.
-They will have to destroyed nodes of infection which are protected by various enemies.
+They will have to destroy nodes of infection which are protected by various enemies.

 ## Project overview

 ALKA began its development during the winter 2022 semester.
 Students from UQAC, NAD-UQAC and UdeM started to develop the first prototype of the game.
-Then, our team continued the developement during fall, winter and spring 2022.
+Then, our team continued the development during fall, winter and spring 2022.
 <a href="https://uqac.itch.io/alka" target="_blank">See first prototype</a>

 Our team worked on the project during two quarters.
 The first was a pre-production phase and the second a production phase.